-The Board shall designate the Business Executive as the District Wellness Coordinator responsible for ensuring that the provisions of this policy are carried out throughout the district.
+The Board shall designate the Director of Health, Phys Ed/Athletics as the District Wellness Coordinator responsible for ensuring that the provisions of this policy are carried out throughout the district.
 The Board may also designate one person in each building as School Wellness Coordinator to ensure that the wellness activities and actions are being implemented at the building level.